grafana/grafana/docs/sources/alerting/monitor/_index.md

 #### alertmanager_notifications_failed_total

 This metric is a counter that shows you how many notifications have failed in total.
 This metric also uses a label "integration" to show the number of failed notifications by integration, such as failed emails.
-In most cases you will want to use the `rate` function to understand how often notifications are failing to be sent.
+In most cases, use the `rate` function to understand how often notifications are failing to be sent.

 #### alertmanager_notification_latency_seconds_bucket